Maxime Brunerie: After his release

 Brunerie stated that he did not want to kill Chirac, but rather wanted to commit suicide by cop by being beaten to death by the GIGN.

 He finished his BTS in management accounting in prison.

 He was interviewed by Europe 1 not long after his release, stating that he "lost it" in 2002 and wants to move on.

 In 2011, he released an autobiography titled A normal life: I wanted to kill Jacques Chirac and now says he is far from any political activism.
 The same year he founded a book reselling company.
 His political views changed; he requested a membership for the Democratic Movement but was denied.
 He voted for Ségolène Royal in the 2011 Socialist Party presidential primary.

-In 2011, he posted an update on a literary review called Bordel; the update was removed before the review was published.
+In 2011, he was set to publish a short story in a literary magazine called Bordel; the story was removed before publication.

 In 2012, he triggered a controversy by participating in the jury of a literary prize created by Laurence Biava.

 In 2013, he participated in a protest against same-sex marriage.
 In 2018, he was sentenced to a suspended prison sentence of three months for domestic abuse.